Awareness Months

 What is RVAM?

-At UNC, interpersonal violence (including intimate partner violence, dating violence, domestic violence, and relationship violence) is defined as a broad range of abusive behavior committed by a person who is or has been:
+UNC defines interpersonal violence (including intimate partner violence, dating violence, domestic violence, and relationship violence) as, "a broad range of abusive behavior committed by a person who is or has been:

 - In a romantic or intimate relationship with the Reporting Party* (of the same or different sex);